stck-lzm/badown/README.md

 `for i in $(cat urls); do ./badown $i && sleep .5; done`

 ### todo
-Add more sites and resume paused download.
-Extend mega function with specific file in folder download.
-Add proxy support, else as an option or as a function with automatic grabber.
-Find a more stable solution for Zippyshare,
+- Find a more stable solution for Zippyshare,
 (there is 5-ish line of code in js that needs to be interpreted in order to produce a number.
-This number protect the download link and need to be computed.
+this number protect the download link and need to be computed.
-The formula to get this number changes quite often.)
+the formula to get this number changes quite often.)
+- Add more sites and resume paused download.
+- Extend mega function with specific file in folder download.
+- Add proxy support, else as an option or as a function with automatic grabber.